 - Garlic — we like to use fresh garlic when possible but you can go for powdered, too.

 - Ginger — every good Asian recipe needs some of that authentic spice.

-- Cayenne & Garlic — because we love our Thai peanut butter sauce to be hot and spicy-ish!
+- Cayenne & Garlic — because we love our Thai peanut butter sauce hot and spicy-ish!
 These can be adjusted to your preference.

 We hope that you’re pretty familiar with all of these so you can start making our healthy vegan peanut sauce in just a moment.
 Let’s check out how to make it!

-All you have to do is to add all of the ingredients to a blender jar (starting with only half of the water and working your way up to your desired consistency) and blend until smooth.
+Then, add all ingredients to a blender jar (starting with only half of the water and working your way up to your desired consistency) and blend until smooth.

 Finally, adjust to your taste preference by adding more soy sauce, cayenne pepper or any other component.
-Serve immediately as a dip or dressing — here’s how we like to enjoy this healthy peanut butter sauce.
+Serve immediately as a dip or dressing or store in the fridge for later use.